-- A. The Employer and the Union are mutually committed to ending discrimination in any and all forms.
-To this end, the parties agree that they will not engage in any act or practice, or pursue any policy, which results in coercion, discrimination, or harassment because of race, creed, sex, age, color, national origin, marital or veteran's status, military status, status as an honorably discharged veteran, disabled veteran, Vietnam era veteran, genetic information, political affiliation, marital status, sexual orientation, gender expression, gender identity, or any real or perceived sensory, mental or physical disability, (unless reasonable accommodation is impossible or would impose an undue hardship).
-This prohibition of discrimination shall apply, but not be limited to: promotions, demotions, transfers, layoffs, disciplinary actions, terminations, rates of pay and forms of compensation, hiring, recruitment, referral for hiring, placement in a hiring pool, job advertising, career development, and selection of training, including apprenticeship. - B. The Employer agrees to provide appropriate training and the Union agrees to support and encourage participation in training to positively accept the cultural diversity that exists in the workplace and to understand as well as prevent all forms of discrimination and harassment. - C. The Parties to the contract agree that the acts of coercion, discrimination, and harassment are intolerable and shall be subject to appropriate discipline. - 8.2 The Employer agrees to the principle of equal pay for equal work, and agrees that there shall be no discrimination exercised in the bargaining unit in this respect.
+- The Employer and the Union are mutually committed to ending discrimination in Α. any and all forms.
+To this end, the parties agree that they will not engage in any act or practice, or pursue any policy, which results in coercion, discrimination, or harassment because of race, creed, sex, age, color, national origin, veteran's status, military status, status as an honorably discharged veteran, disabled veteran, Vietnam era veteran, genetic information, political affiliation, marital status, sexual orientation, gender expression, gender identity, status as a breastfeeding mother, victim of sexual assault or domestic violence, or any real or perceived sensory, mental or physical disability, (unless reasonable accommodation is impossible or would impose an undue hardship).
+This prohibition of discrimination shall apply, but not be limited to: promotions, demotions, transfers, layoffs, disciplinary actions, terminations, rates of pay and forms of compensation, hiring, recruitment, referral for hiring, placement in a hiring pool, job advertising, career development, and selection of training, including apprenticeship. - B. The Employer agrees to provide appropriate training and the Union agrees to support and encourage participation in training to positively accept the cultural diversity that exists in the workplace and to understand as well as prevent all forms of discrimination and harassment.

+- C. The Parties to the contract agree that the acts of coercion, discrimination, and harassment are intolerable and shall be subject to appropriate discipline. - 8.2 The Employer agrees to the principle of equal pay for equal work, and agrees that there shall be no discrimination exercised in the bargaining unit in this respect.

-8.3 Reasonable Accommodation
+8.3 Disability Accommodations

 WSF will at all times comply with the Americans with Disabilities Act (ADA) and RCW 49.60 et Seq. and Department of Transportation policies regarding reasonable accommodation as those statutes and policies apply to WSF operations.
-In a case where an employee has a disability, as defined by ADA or comparable statutes, WSF shall consider a reasonable accommodation that allows an employee to perform the essential job functions of his classification for which he/she is otherwise qualified.
+In a case where an employee has a disability, as defined by ADA or comparable statutes, WSF shall consider a reasonable accommodation that allows an employee to perform the essential job functions of the classification for which they are otherwise qualified.
+Employees requesting accommodation shall actively participate with WSF in discussing the need for and possible form of any accommodation.
+WSF may require supporting medical documentation and may require the employee to obtain a second medical opinion at agency expense.
+Medical information discussed to WSF will be kept confidential.
 WSF will contact the Union representative and discuss a proposed accommodation in cases where there could be a perception that an accommodation violates the union agreement.
 Although the specific medical condition of the employee will not be disclosed to the Union without the employee's written approval, WSF will notify the Union the employee has a medical condition requiring accommodation, and WSF will attempt to work with the Union to obtain Union agreement.